childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 (b) Applications must include:
 (1) Household composition information
-(2) Income documentation
-(3) Residency verification
+(2) Proof of United States citizenship (birth certificate, passport, naturalization certificate, or other acceptable documentation)
-(4) Other information as required by the Department
+(3) Proof of Oregon residency (driver's license, utility bills, lease agreement, or other acceptable documentation) (4) Documentation establishing full-time residence in Oregon (5) Other information as required by the Department

 **412.065 - Certification Periods**
 (a) Eligible households shall be certified for benefits for a period determined by the Department, typically: